Replace Delegation with Inheritance

 Make the class a delegate inheritor, which makes the delegating methods unnecessary.

 Delegation is a more flexible approach than inheritance, since it allows changing how delegation is implemented and placing other classes there as well.
-Nonetheless, delegation stop being beneficial if you delegate actions to only one class and all of its public methods.
+Nonetheless, delegation stops being beneficial if you delegate actions to only one class and all of its public methods.

 In such a case, if you replace delegation with inheritance, you cleanse the class of a large number of delegating methods and spare yourself from needing to create them for each new delegate class method.